slack-samples/deno-starter-template/README.md

 To use this template, you will need to have installed and configured the Slack CLI.
 Do this by following our [Quickstart Guide](https://api.slack.com/future/quickstart).

-You will also need a `slack.json` file - you can learn more about this file in the `Project Structure` section.

 #### Get Started

 Make a Run On Slack app with this with repo by **creating an app from this template**, **configuring your app**, then **writing functions**.

-Once you're done, you can Run your app with the CLI's local development server or Deploy your app to production.
+Once you're done, you can run your app with the CLI's local development server or Deploy your app to production.

 ### Setup Your Project